 Closed for the Season as of October 10, 2023

-There is NO reliable cell phone service in the area.
-Please purchase your reservation ahead of time, at home or before leaving the towns of Idaho Springs or Bergan Park.
+There is NO cell phone service in the area.
+Please purchase your reservation ahead of time, at home or before leaving the towns of Idaho Springs or Bergen Park.

 Visitors who arrive by vehicle or motorcycle must purchase a timed entry reservation and must enter on the first day of the reservation at the required entry time.
 Tickets must be purchased online at Recreation.gov or use the Recreation.gov mobile app.

-Reservation tickets will not be sold at the Mount Evans Welcome Station.
+Reservation tickets will not be sold at the Mount Blue Sky Welcome Station.

 Please arrive as close to your 2-hour reservation time reservation as indicated on your ticket.
+If you booked a reservation for the 8-10AM time slot you have between 8-10AM to enter.
 You may not enter the area prior to your reservation.
 Once entered, visitors can stay the entire day.